Ridensium/jamipy/docs/docs/device.md

 ## device

-non-publick module for providing usefull information about the device like is it touch or offline etc. some widgets will may need such info to chanche stylin or to be mobile friendly all that data is avaivable in the class `Device` as well as css classes aded to the body for constants and `data-*` attributes for dynamic values.
+module for providing usefull information about the device like is it touch or offline etc. some widgets will may need such info to chanche stylin or to be mobile friendly all that data is avaivable in the class `Device` as well as css classes aded to the body for constants and `data-*` attributes for dynamic values.